Nico Rosberg is on the brink of winning his sixth race in a row this weekend. Only 3 drivers have had more consecutive wins.

 3. Michael Schumacher, Europe 2004 – Hungary 2004.

-At the start of the 2004 season, Michael managed 5 wins in a row from the opening round in Austria to the Spanish Grand Prix.
+At the start of the 2004 season, Michael managed 5 wins in a row from the opening round in Australia to the Spanish Grand Prix.
 It was in the summer of 2004 though, when Schumacher took seven victories in a row and earned his place in the top 3.
 He became a 7-time World Champion at the race after his 7 race winning streak ended, finishing second to McLaren’s Kimi Raikkonen at the Belgian Grand Prix.
 Incredibly, in the 2004 season he won 13 of 18 races – the highest percentage of race wins since Ascari’s 1952 record.
 The streak also included a win at the Magny Cours circuit in France, a circuit at which Michael won a phenomenal 8 times in his career.

 2. Alberto Ascari, Belgium 1952 – Argentina 1953.